 This course is designed to study the fundamental concepts of human physiology-including reproductive, neural, muscular, cardiovascular, respiratory, renal, endocrine and sensory systems- using hands-on experiments and computer simulations.
 Student EKGs, blood pressure, respiratory volume and reflexes will be measured and analyzed.
-Prerequisites: BIOL 2341 and BIOL 2141.
+Prerequisites: BIOL 2341 and BIOL 2141 and also permission of the instructor.
 Laboratory fee.